A Vision for Policy Engagement

 Looking to the Future

-Just as the Hogg Foundation has made state-level policy engagement a priority, Family Services of Galveston is committed to taking a seat at the mental health decision-making table.
+Just as the Hogg Foundation has made state-level policy engagement a priority, Family Service Center of Galveston is committed to taking a seat at the mental health decision-making table.
 Moving forward, their advocacy is sure to make a positive impact on shaping public policy for mental and behavioral health services in Texas.

 “Jared and Keith are both enthusiastic and passionate,” says Alison.
 “With them, FSC has a strong capacity for policy engagement.”